 An additional piece of the soft costs resources resources available through NY-BEST is a series of webinars, that cover different areas of New York's energy storage industry.
 These webinars can be found under the webinars tab and the links below.

-NYSERDA has created two key funding opportunities to complement the soft costs reduction efforts.
-These programs focus on reducing the non-hardware costs of energy storage projects, and creating more opportunities for energy storage deployments in New York State.
+NYSERDA has created several funding opportunities to complement the soft costs reduction efforts.
+These programs focus on reducing the costs of energy storage projects, and creating more opportunities for energy storage deployments in New York State.

 This program is designed to provide credible, objective information, and site-specific targeted technical assistance and analysis to help customers make informed clean energy investment decisions that result in the implementation of clean energy technologies.
 Eligible entities and service providers are encouraged to apply for cost-shared support of site-specific technical assistance.
 The main component of the FlexTech Program for Energy Storage is cost-shared technical analyses to determine the feasibility of a project.
 Applicants can request up to $100,000.

 NYSERDA is seeking field demonstration projects of commercial distributed energy storage systems that leverage the flexibility of energy storage to ‘stack’ two or more value streams by performing multiple functions for retail electric customers, distributed generation, utilities and the New York State Independent System Operator (NYISO).
 Projects are eligible for up to 50% of the project cost, with no maximum.

 NYSERDA has added an energy storage adder for the NY-SUN incentive program.
 The energy storage adder is available to all projects installed under NY-SUN's non-residential and Commercial and Industrial programs.
 The incentive adder is $350/kWh of energy storage.

 More information on energy storage market opportunities can be found on the NY-BEST website or the NYSERDA energy storage program website at https://www.nyserda.ny.gov/All-Programs/Programs/Energy-Storage-Program